freeCodeCamp/learn-git-by-building-an-sql-reference-object/TUTORIAL.md

 ### 2000.1

-View the log one last time without any flags, to see the details of all the commits.
+Looks great :smile: View the log one last time, without any flags, to see the details of all the commits.
 Congratulations, you are finished with your repo for now.

 #### HINTS